DNR encourages hunters to get deer tested for CWD before eating venison - NewsBreak

 nbc15.com

-TOWN OF SUN PRAIRIE, Wis.
+MADISON, Wis.
 (WMTV) - The Dane Co.
-Medical Examiner released the name of the Marshall man who died Sunday night when his vehicle crashed into a barn in the Town of Sun Prairie.
-The medical examiner’s preliminary report identified him as Dervin Hidalgo Davila and confirmed the...
+Medical Examiner released the name of the Brooklyn man who died after his motorcycle crashed while exiting off the Beltline late Sunday night.
+The medical examiner’s preliminary report identified him as Jason Lewis and confirmed the 45-year-old died from injuries sustained in the...